How To Transform Your Shoes With Spray Paint

 Step 1: Prep Your Shoes

-Choose a pair of inexpensive flats or any other shoes from a thrift store or your closet.
 Light-colored shoes work best as they allow the new paint color to shine without battling the original hue.

 If your shoes are scuffed or a bit worn, don’t worry; spray paint covers a multitude of sins.
 Wipe them down well.
 The newer shoe had a glossy finish so I wiped them down with nail polish remover.

-Step 2: Protect the Inside
+Step 2: Protect the Inside of Your Shoes

 How to spray paint your shoes is debatable, but one of the best ways is to protect the inside.

-To avoid getting paint inside your shoes, fill them with plastic bags or newspaper.
 This step is crucial for keeping the interior clean and wearable.
 If you’re trying a different technique, as I did with a second pair, use duct tape to cover the inner parts that you don’t want painted.

 It’s a quick step you’ll be glad you took because you don’t want spray paint rubbing off on the soles of your feet.